 Old Town market in Warsaw.

-Among of the grandeur churches in Poland.
+Among the grandeur churches in Poland.

 Colorful buildings are so common here.

-It was only in Poland that I got the full chance to experience the four seasons to which I had been dreaming to see and feel about.
+It was only in Poland that I got the full chance to experience the four seasons which I had been dreaming to see and feel about.
 I saw how they constantly change from freezing snowy to the rebirth of plants from its long hibernation down to a warm sunny to a crisp cooler foliage autumnal season.

-Psychologically, I noticed the season also affects people's moods, caused by the changes of the weather that shifted their behavior.
+Psychologically, I noticed the season also affects people's moods, caused by the changes in the weather that shifted their behavior.
 It was also in Poland that I was racially being stared at head over heels.
 People would keep their distance & they looked steadily at me with wonder & curiosity.
 At first, it was offensive & annoying that it came to a point that I was becoming so conscious of myself when someone glued their eyes on you wherever you go, but I adjusted after a while upon realizing that I'm a colored person surrounded by white & blondes.

 And that made me so proud of my color anyhow as Asian and as Filipino.